garfix/nli-go/doc/remarks.md

+# 2019-06-16

+I added another nested structure: sequence.

+I am now noticing that relations who have no connection to the rest of the structure (the relation set) fall outside the scope of the nested structures.

+Thus, in the transformation phase from generic to domain specific, the connection must remain intact.

+    So not:

+    isa(P1, hold) subject(P1, S) object(P1, O) isa(S, you) => grasping(O);

+    but

+    isa(P1, hold) subject(P1, S) object(P1, O) isa(S, you) => grasping(P1, O);

+The `P1` connects `grasping` with the rest of the structure and allows it to be nested along with the other relations.
+`P1` is an event variable.
+I may also need it later when dealing with events in the past.

+====

+Let's talk about Stanford universal dependencies.

+When I say "the block is taller than the pyramid"

+these dependencies will have you do something like

+    NN block -> relcl -> JJR taller -> nmod -> NN pyramid

+and

+    NN pyramid -> case -> IN than

+In relations

+    block(A) relcl(A, C) taller(C) nmod(c, B) block(B) case(B, than)

+What I don't like is that there is a link to a pyramid, an entity, and this entity has a relation to a case.

+I don't think that entities should have references to cases.
+To me this is very counter-intuitive.

+I want to write it like this

+block(A) mod(A, M) isa(M, taller) mod(M, N) isa(N, than) ref(N, B) block(B)

+# 2019-06-14

+The sentence has two imperative clauses and one sentence root.
+This changes the way I dealt with it before.

+Make sure the sequences can be nested, just like other conjunctions.

+# 2019-06-13

+I just ignored "and".
+The left-to-right translation of words into meaning would take care of the order of the two clauses in the sentence.
+It did not work.
+The optimizer changes the order of the relations and disturbs the order of the clauses.

+"and" needs to be explicitly represented.
+And it _should be_.
+"And", at the sentence level, in imperative sentences, is not just syntactic glue.
+It implies order.
+It means, B should be executed after A.

+While the logical AND is commutative, the imperative AND is not.

+Winograd has a whole section on the semantics of AND.

+It needs to get its own "nested structure", the second after "quant".

 # 2019-06-11

 The optimizer had a complexity of n! and it started to show for 20 relations and several knowledge bases.
 I rewrote it and now it's back to normal.